 - On a small plate, add yellow sugar.
-Wet the rim of a glass with simple syrup (or lemon juice) and gently dab the top the glass in the yellow sugar, coating the rim.
-See above video for example.
+Wet the rim of a glass with simple syrup (or lemon juice) and gently dab the top of the glass in the yellow sugar, coating the rim.
 Set glass aside.1 tablespoon yellow sugar, 1 tablespoon simple syrup

 - Pour into prepared martini glass.
-Garnish with a floating slice of lemon.
+Garnish with a floating slice of lemon.1 lemon

 - Serve immediately.